Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

-We’ll spy the end of the traditional 9 til 5 and long commutes to work.
+We’ll spy the end of the traditional 9 til 5 and long commutes to the office.
 We’ll hear the death knell for cash ringing out.
 We’ll witness the rise of the mobile, agile business.
-And we’ll see the phone cementing its place as our go-to device for, well, almost everything.
+And we’ll see the phone cementing its place as our go-to device for, well, pretty much everything.

 The apples were rolling.
 But then came the kick.

 And there’s something that links these last two trends in particular - that is the emergence of SoftPOS (software-based point of sale) technology.
 This turns the phone into a mobile checkout that companies can take with them as they travel to their customers.

 It’s a great solution for them and for their customers, who get a simple way to pay while not having to worry about handling cash.